aws-amplify/docs/js/react.md

 ## Add Auth

 Now that your app is in the cloud, you can add some features like enabling users to register for your site and log in.
 Run `amplify add auth` and select the **Default configuration**.
+This adds the auth resource configurations locally in your `amplify/backend/auth` directory.

-After this, run `amplify push` to provision your auth resources in the cloud.
+Run `amplify push` to provision your auth resources in the cloud.
 The `./src/aws-exports.js` file that's created has all of the appropriate cloud resources defined for your application.

 Next, add the Amplify library to your application as follows:
 ```